 I look at pictures of women like you, I have a hard time believing

-I myself could look that good.
-I feel like unless I ate things
+I myself could ever look that good.
+I feel like unless I eat things

-like lettuce and chicken 6 times a day, I wouldn't be able to get
+like lettuce and chicken 6 times a day, I will not be able to get

 there.
-I am going to keep working hard and try to not let it take over
+I'm going to keep working hard and really try to not let

-I know that technically, I am in my normal weight group and
+I know that technically, I am within my normal weight group and

 they just say things like, "Why?
 You're skinny enough as it

-is", or "Oh shut up, have some ice cream".
+is", or they say, "Oh, shut up and have some ice cream".

 It's hard to hear things like that because most people have a hard

-time agreeing with you that you shouldn't eat ice cream at 120 pounds.
-But I figured
+time agreeing with you that you shouldn't eat ice cream when you

-To reach your fitness goals, diet accounts for about 80% of our
+fitness goals, diet accounts for about 80% of your results.
+Yes,

-that it will set your goal date back that much further.
+will set your goal date back that much further.
 Try to watch your

-portion sizes, since there will always be another treat time...plus
+portion sizes since there will always be another treat time, plus

-the smaller portion sizes will help to keep your metabolism sped
+the smaller portion sizes will help to keep your metabolism revved